datakumquat/datakumquat.github.io/_posts/2023-01-07-lets-publish-to-the-blog-fast.markdown

 Give it 5 minutes, then refresh the browser and see the changes live on the [Data Kumquat] site.

-Now that my learnings and experimentation with ChatGPT, other LLM, the [AI Content Reactor] course, the upcoming [Getting Started with Python for Quant Finance] course ... if I am not finding ways to test & implement the Automation of *everything*, life will get interesting.
+Now, with my learnings and experimentation with ChatGPT, other LLM, the [AI Content Reactor] course, the upcoming [Getting Started with Python for Quant Finance] course and real life ... if I am not finding ways to test & implement the Automation of *everything*, life will get interesting.

 Automate or Die.